-The ability to borrow money to invest in property, in particular, by using the mechanism of a SMSF has resulted in the number of funds increase rapidly in recent years.
+The ability to borrow money to invest in property, in particular, by using the mechanism of an SMSF has resulted in the number of funds increasing rapidly in recent years.

-Close to 600,000 SMSFs are now in operation, according to the latest statistics released by the Australian Taxation Office (for December 2015).
+There were 598,000 SMSFs in operation, according to the latest statistics released by the ATO (for December 2021).

-Buying a property through a SMSF should not be the sole reason that someone chooses to set up a SMSF but it can be an option for people who want more control over their super.
+Buying a property through an SMSF should not be the sole reason that someone chooses to set up an SMSF but it can be an option for people who want more control over their super.

-Similarly it's important to not consider buying property with a SMSF solely as a way to avoid, or minimise, paying CGT.
+Similarly, it's important to not consider buying the property with an SMSF solely as a way to avoid or minimise paying CGT.

 It should work for your long-term investment strategy as well as meet a number of checks and balances for your financial future.

-If you do choose to invest in property using a SMSF, the unique ownership structure provides a number of taxation benefits.
+If you do choose to invest in property using an SMSF, the unique ownership structure provides a number of taxation benefits.

 If you sell the property once you've retired, you'll pay no capital gains on the property.

-There's also a 33 per cent discount available under the CGT discount method calculation.
+There's also a 33% discount available under the CGT discount method calculation.

-Some of the property risks associated with geared real estate bought via a SMSF include:
+Some of the property risks associated with geared real estate bought via an SMSF include:

 - Higher costs – SMSF property loans can be more costly than other property loans, which must be factored into your investment decision.